system-zero/system-zero/src/data/semantics/Language.md

     [Note about the significant whitespace:
-      while it is mostly about a free form syntax  (we appreciate indentation and it is practiced rigorously in our code (in C and in our language), there is not enforcement: but we might use them to denote blocks in future, since is about consistency also and should be rewarded with a way - as this is about readability and crystal clear expression of the underlying intention (well almost boring and expected expression actually)]
+      while it is mostly about a free form syntax  (we appreciate indentation and it is practiced rigorously in our code (in C and in our language), there is not any kind of enforcement: but we might use them to denote blocks in future, since consistency should be rewarded with a way

   Multiline comments that start with '##[', and end up with '##]'.
 Those can nest.